qball1809/App-Store/Playlists.md

 The Playlists tool module will allow you to copy your playlists to other users and will also allow you to download or delete existing playlists.

+Clicking on the Quick Help `?` button will display a short list of the functions available in the Playlists tool module.

 ### Users

 ![](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Playlist/PL-image01.png)